Strength Training for Older Adults: The Complete Guide for Over 40

-You can get stronger at 40, 50, or 60 than you've ever been.
+Strength training for older adults isn't a compromise — you can get stronger at 40, 50, or 60 than you've ever been.
 Just not with the same plan as at 25.

 Why strength training after 40 isn't optional — it's essential